cyyber/zvmc/docs/QRVMC.md

-# QRVMC – QRL Client-VM Connector API {#mainpage}
+# QRVMC – Quantum Resistant Client-VM Connector API {#mainpage}

 **ABI version 1**

 The QRVMC is the low-level ABI between Quantum Resistant Virtual Machines (QRVMs) and QRL Clients.
 On the QRVM-side it supports classic QRVM1.
 On the Client-side it defines the interface for QRVM implementations to access QRL environment and state.